 Thinking of walking your cat on a harness and leash, but not sure where to start?
-To celebrate the launch of the Gatsby cat harness, we’ve compiled the ultimate step-by-step guide to harness training your cat!
+To celebrate the launch of the Supakit cat harness and leash, we’ve compiled the ultimate step-by-step guide to harness training your cat!

 1. Choosing your cat's harness